deleonio/poc-flexible-web-application-architecture/README.md

 - ~~Add router to the application context.~~ ✔️
 - Create a cheat sheet for the application architecture concept. ⌛
 - Provide a PWA manifest for each framework artifact. ⌛
+- Coverage test in the build pipeline. ⌛
+- E2E tests with Cypress instead of Nightwatch. ⌛

 ## Known bugs